oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 Logout
 ------

-Go to the User Menu in the top right corner of the page, and select the *"Logout""* item.
+Go to the User Menu in the top right corner of the page, and select the *"Logout"* item.

 |